-Like many ocean-flanked countries, Morocco’s coastal waters churn up a mix of cultural influences.
-Situated in the northwestern corner of Africa, the country’s coastlines run along both the Atlantic Ocean and the Mediterranean Sea, and Spain is a three-hour trip from Tangiers.
-Take a stroll on any street in the port city, and you might hear a chorus of Arabic, French, Spanish and the native Berber spoken around you – and those cultural roots have a strong influence on Morocco’s cuisine.
+Like many ocean-flanked countries, Morocco's coastal waters churn up a mix of cultural influences.
+Situated in the northwestern corner of Africa, the country's coastlines run along both the Atlantic Ocean and the Mediterranean Sea.
+Spain is just a three-hour trip from Tangiers.
+Take a stroll on any street in the port city, and you might hear a chorus of Arabic, French, Spanish and the native Berber spoken around you - and those cultural roots have a strong influence on Morocco's cuisine.

 Chef Hassan Ziadi was raised in Morocco's capitol, Rabat, and his culinary passion came to a boil while cooking alongside his grandmother.
 "I was always the one who got the first taste, and she'd ask me if it needed more salt, spices, harrisa or something," he recalls.

 Need more Relish in your life?
 We've got you covered with additional episodes.

 Harissa, a North African hot pepper sauce, along with rose water, cinnamon, saffron and a host of spices are trademarks of the Moroccan cuisine he makes at the Midtown Global Market eatery Moroccan Flavors, which he owns with his wife and fellow chef Raja Samlali.
 All of those hallmark spices blend with mouth-watering complexity in Chef Ziadi's tagines.

 Tagine, Chef Ziadi explains, is both a slow-cooked stew and the pyramid-shaped stoneware in which it's traditionally prepared.
 But even if you don't count a tagine among your stoneware collectibles, he says that a simple lidded sauté pan will also do the trick.

 The advantage of the traditional way is that the stoneware's unique shape encourages food to be simultaneously cooked from the bottom and steamed from the top.